mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     Destroy all allied minions to summon a 1⚔️/1❤️ Abomination that gains their ⚔️, ❤️, and keywords.

 name:     Abyssal Juggernaut<br>
-text:     This minion has +2⚔️/+2❤️ for each allied Shadow Creep nearby or underneath it at the start of the turn.
+text:     At the start of turn, gain +2⚔️/+2❤️ for each allied Shadow Creep nearby, until end of turn.

 name:     Blood Baronette<br>
 text:     **Deploy**: Double a Wraithling's ⚔️ and ❤️.

 name:     Blood Echoes<br>
-text:     Destroy all allied minions and resummon them on random spaces at end of turn.
+text:     Destroy all allied minions and re-summon them on random spaces at end of turn.

 name:     Bonecrusher<br>
 text:     **Intensify**: This minion gains +5⚔️.